 Despite the melancholy surroundings, the graveyard sermons became a big success and the location became the first Salvationists' base of operations, providing an unlikely point of origin for the now-international charity.

-The Salvation Army takes the 'army' part of their name seriously.
+The Salvation Army takes the "army" part of their name seriously.
 Since the beginning, a central idea of their religion has been that when they convert to the faith they become soldiers in an army, fighting against human suffering.
+The churches are called corps and the pastors are called officers.

 So, yes, it's true that Salvationists call their executives generals and their mid-level managers lieutenants.
 Even their organizational structure follows a military pattern.
 Their highest governing body is known as the High Council of the Salvation Army.